Zylvian/Google-Sheet-Grading-Test/README.md

 ## Quickstart

 To run this script, it needs access to your Google Sheets.
 To get this, it needs a `client_secret.json` file.
-Follow the tutorial below: https://pygsheets.readthedocs.io/en/latest/authorization.html
+Follow this tutorial: https://pygsheets.readthedocs.io/en/latest/authorization.html

 Save your `client_secret.json` file in the same directory as where you're going to run your script.